 Attention to such themes is often expository and analytic.
 But true reckonings include imagery and story, drama, dance, poetry and song, the world of our dreams, shadow as well as light.
 Wall off or ignore any of these and our exploration of lives and their character risks desiccation and superficiality.

-Now, in the summer of 2014 and in northern California, Reckonings is about as old or young as the century in which it abides.
+Now, in the autumn of 2014 and in northern California, Reckonings is about as old or young as the century in which it abides.
 I started writing and editing when I was living deep in the White Mountains of New Hampshire.
 Figuratively and literally I was exploring, breaking and mending trails.
 That remains my calling.
 My vehicles are still words and images, poetry, fiction, memoir, biography and photography, in addition to shovel, hoe and mattock.

 My formal training is that of a psychologist, but I've never found a way to practice that discipline simply.
 I'm always down a ravine or up a mountain or wandering in a marsh, hyphenated.
 I've been fortunate in my diverse teachers, sources of inspiration, grace and clarity, sometimes taxing, always enriching.
-Martin Buber, my mentors Erik and Joan Erikson, my grandparents Eleanor Roosevelt and Franklin D. Roosevelt, Stanley Kunitz, Joanna Macy, Abraham Joshua Heschel, Alan Jones, Gil Bailie, William Stafford, Jane Kenyon, Wendell Berry, my sister and brother, grandparents, parents, children (four) and grandchildren (eight), two great-granddaughters.
+Martin Buber, my mentors Erik and Joan Erikson, my grandparents Eleanor Roosevelt and Franklin D. Roosevelt, Stanley Kunitz, Joanna Macy, Abraham Joshua Heschel, Alan Jones, Gil Bailie, William Stafford, Jane Kenyon, Wendell Berry, my sister and brother, grandparents, parents, children (four), grandchildren (eight), and two great-granddaughters.
 The more the years, the more I feel blessed.

 Justice, hope and history: so inevitably issues of

 - meaning and value,